ccleberg/cmc.pub/content/blog/2022-11-29-nginx-referrer-ban-list.md

 <!doctype html>...</html>
 ```

-Next, let\'s include a banned referrer:
+Next, let's include a banned referrer:

 ```sh
 curl --referer https://news.ycombinator.com https://cleberg.net
 ```

-This time, I\'m met with a 403 Forbidden response page.
-That means we
+This time, I'm met with a 403 Forbidden response page.
+That means we are
-are successful and any clients being referred from a banned domain will
+successful and any clients being referred from a banned domain will be met with
-be met with this same response code.
+this same response code.

 ``` html
 <html>